Margarethe Arndt-Ober

-Margarethe Arndt-Ober (b.
-Berlin, April 15, 1885–d.
-Bad Sachsa, March 17, 1971) was a German opera singer who had an active international career during the first half of the twentieth century.
+Margarethe Arndt-Ober (April 15, 1885 – March 17, 1971) was a German opera singer who had an active international career during the first half of the twentieth century.
 A highly skilled contralto, Ober enjoyed a particularly long and fruitful association with the Berlin State Opera from 1907 to 1944.
 She also was notably a principal singer at the Metropolitan Opera in New York City between 1913 and 1917.